hyzhak/otel-lgtm-mvp/README.md

 ### Kubernetes via Kustomize

 The repository also provides a Kubernetes deployment that mirrors the compose stack.
-All manifests live under `k8s/` and are structured as a reusable base plus environment-specific overlays.
+All manifests live under `deploy/k8s/` and are structured as a reusable base plus environment-specific overlays, while shared configuration lives in `deploy/k8s/base/config/` so both Kubernetes and docker-compose consume the same files.

 #### Directory layout

-- `k8s/base` – Deployments, Services, PersistentVolumeClaims, ConfigMaps, and the `grafana-admin` Secret that together stand up Grafana, Loki, Tempo, Prometheus, the OpenTelemetry Collector, the FastAPI app, and the load generator.
+- `deploy/k8s/base` – Deployments, Services, PersistentVolumeClaims, ConfigMaps, and the `grafana-admin` Secret that together stand up Grafana, Loki, Tempo, Prometheus, the OpenTelemetry Collector, the FastAPI app, and the load generator.
-- `k8s/base/files` – Checked-in copies of the configuration files used by compose.
-Keep these files in sync with the originals when you change Loki/Tempo/Prometheus/Grafana settings.
+- `deploy/k8s/base/config` – Canonical configuration (Grafana provisioning, dashboards, Loki/Tempo/Prometheus configs, OTEL collector pipeline) mounted by docker-compose and injected into Kubernetes ConfigMaps.
-- `k8s/overlays/local` – Targets local development clusters.
+- `deploy/k8s/overlays/local` – Targets local development clusters.
 It swaps the app/load generator images to the locally built tags and disables image pulls, making it ideal for `kind`, `k3d`, or Minikube.
-- `k8s/overlays/production` – Provides templates for cloud clusters.
+- `deploy/k8s/overlays/production` – Provides templates for cloud clusters.
 It adds resource requests/limits, sets a sample storage class, promotes Grafana to a `LoadBalancer` Service, and defines placeholder Ingress objects for TLS termination.
 - `docs/k8s-manifests.md` – Deep dive into every manifest with links back to the official Kubernetes documentation for further reading.

 #### Managing Grafana credentials